WebDev-Guild/webdev-guild.github.io/journeyman/webdev/svg.md

 ## Intro

 SVG is a Scalable Vector Graphics, which basically means it is a language used for to create two-dimensional vector graphics.
 These graphics can be used to create complex or simple graphics that can be animated in a variety of ways.
+An important fact to note is that SVG images do not lose graphic qualties when resized, which is not always the case when dealing with standard images or icon fonts.

 ## Suggested Learning